 The Taranaki Fish and Game Council (Taranaki Fish and Game) trout hatchery is situated beside the Tawhiti Stream about 2 km north west of Hawera.
 The trout hatchery has been operating on its present site since 1980.
-The hatchery received 3,000 eyed rainbow trout ova in 2015-2016, a reduction from the 6,000 in 2014-2015.
+The hatchery received 4,500 eyed rainbow and brown trout ova in 2016-2017.
 As trout in the outside raceways grow, they are progressively released into Department of Conservation approved lakes and rivers.
 The average annual production from the hatchery is about 5,000 rainbow trout, with about 1,000 fish held in the hatchery through to an age of 14-15 months.